 PURPOSE:

-This policy is a revision of SP14-12, which was created to distribute allocated funds for exceptional service to students according to the 2014-2017 Collective Bargaining Agreement.
+This policy supersedes SP14-12, which was created to distribute allocated funds for exceptional service to students according to the 2014-2017 Collective Bargaining Agreement.

 BACKGROUND:

 This policy revises SP14-12.
 The practice of awarding assigned time to faculty engaged in ‘exceptional levels of service’ to students continues past the initial years specified, until the Collective Bargaining Agreement is re-negotiated.
 This revision also modifies the wording of SP14-12 to better conform to the intent and wording of CBA Article 20, Section 20.37.